lpsinger/userguide/early_warning.rst

 ======================

 :term:`BNS` mergers spend several minutes in band of the Advanced ground-based gravitational-wave detectors.
-For a fraction of loud and nearby :term:`BNS` mergers, it is possible to accumulate enough :term:`SNR` and detect them several tens of seconds before merger.
+For some loud and nearby :term:`BNS` mergers, it is possible to accumulate enough :term:`SNR` and detect them several tens of seconds before merger.
 During O3, automated public alerts for :term:`CBC` events have been sent within as little as 2 minutes after merger.